plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 -   Leaf\_clip, which informs what was the leaf clip used (SVC LC-RP, SVC LC-RP Pro, ASD Leaf Clip, …)

--   Reflectance, which is a matrix with the reflectance in column (expressed in percent from 0 to 100).
+-   Reflectance, which is a matrix with the Reflectance in column expressed in percent from 0 to 100.

 We use a matrix in the column Reflectance, folowing the “pls” package requirement (Mevik & Wehrens, 2007).
 More information is given in the